zuri-training/Team-Badgerw2/README.md

 📖 About the Project

 🛠 Tech Stack

 🚀Key Features

 💻 Product Specification

 ⭐️ Usage

 🔭 Project Status

 👥 Collaboration

 🤝 Contributors

 📝 Documentation

 🙏 Acknowledgements

 📖 About the Project

-This is Project phase of an 8week long bootcamp.
+This is the Project phase of an 8week long bootcamp.
 The project is called alumni_donate.

 alumni_donate is a platform that allows college organizations create a simple platform for their alumni to give back to the organization.

 🛠 Tech Stack

 This project was created with Visual Studio Code and the following technologies were used:

 Design

 Frontend

 Backend

 Database

 API

 Project Management and Version Control

 🚀Key Features

-[Unauthenticated users - An individual that has not registered to the website] The website Home page (Landing page).
+[Unauthenticated users - An individual that has not registered to the alumni platform] The website will have a Home page (Landing page).
 This page will contain:

-A Hero section with a CTA to Login or Create Account - About Us section - FAQs section - Contact Us section - Footer section [Authenticated Users - A user that has fully registered and has completed all the verification processes in the website] Login to the website Dashboard to edit profile Add new Alumni Full access to Data CRUD priviledge Comment on posts Change Password List of Alumni Help and Support Log out
+A Hero section which will contain an Alumni tab which require users to Login or Create Account before viewing the platform - About Us section - FAQs section - Contact Us section - Footer section

+[Authenticated Users - A user that has fully registered and has completed all the verification processes on the alumni platform] Login to the platform to edit profile Add new Alumni Full access to Data CRUD priviledge Comment on posts Change Password List of Alumni Help and Support Log out

-[Donor - An individual that has been posted as a donor (back to top)
+[Donor - An individual that has been posted as a donor

 💻 Product Specifications

 Mobile Phones

 Tablets

 Laptops
-(back to top)

 ⭐️ Usage

 Visit the website

 Surf through basic infromation

 Sign up

 Fill registration details

 Verify email address

 Proceed to KYC verification

 Submit required verification documents

 Get verified

 Log in

 Edit profile

 Full CRUD priviledge
-(back to top)

 🔭 Project Status
 Project is : in progress

-(back to top)

 👥 Collaboration
 For TeamBadgerw2, follow the following steps to collaborate: